Is a PhD worth it? - SIGN UP Loading...

 Adebote didn’t always dream of becoming a fisheries scientist.
 Like many kids, she once had more “classic” ambitions.

 “I used to say I wanted to be a lawyer,” she laughs.
 “It’s the most renowned profession, right?
-But when it came time to apply, I didn’t have the grades.”
+But when it came time to apply, I decided to take a chance on a different path.”

 fisheries science